nikwithak/tailwag/README.md

 It does currently support joins or nested data structures, except for limited One-to-one data structure support.

-## Project Status: Experimental
+## Project Status: Usable [Experimental]

 This project is being actively developed in my free time, although it is still in early stages.
-It currently has a large number of `unwrap()` calls, `TODO` comments, and unoptimized code.
 I've made an effort to document known technical debt as comments in the code.
-The macros in particular are a bit funky (see FAQ - "What's up with the macros?").

 I've made made some recent improvements to the error handling and hope soon to eliminate all `.unwrap()` calls, which currently cause unexpected crashes in some cases.

-It is also currently single-threaded, only able to handle one request at a time, which is due to the WIP status of the underlying HTTP implementation.

 ## Getting Started